-- Biases correction values at 23 GHz range between about -4 K for ERS-1 and -2 K for ERS-2 with Envisat being in between these two values. - ERS-2 23 GHz shows a significant decrease in bias exactly at the time of the gain drop (indicated by blue arrow in Figure 7) and a downward trend in bias (slope) for the period afterwards.
-This strong drop prompted us to separate ERS-2 in a pre- and post-gain time period for which performed a separate analysis (listed in Table 3).
+- ➤ Biases correction values at 23 GHz range between about -4 K for ERS-1 and -2 K for ERS-2 with Envisat being in between these two values. - ➤ ERS-2 23 GHz shows a significant decrease in bias exactly at the time of the gain drop (indicated by blue arrow in Figure 7) and a downward trend in bias (slope) for the period afterwards.
+This strong drop prompted us to separate ERS-2 in a pre- and post-gain time period for which performed a separate analysis (listed in Table 3). - Envisat shows a slight upward slope possibly over the first half of its lifetime or over its entire lifetime.